uswds/uswds-site/pages/patterns/create-a-profile/preferred-pronouns.md

           <ul>
             <li>Do not make the field mandatory.
 While the information can be helpful, there are neutral options that can be used.</li>
             <li>Do not assume pronouns.
 If a user chooses not to answer, default to the use of they/them.</li>
             <li>Do not overwhelm the user with options.
-Sometimes a user does not fit into a defined field and sometimes they can fit into many.
-This can also enforce limitations to a person’s identity.</li>
+Default to a text entry field to allow for self-identification.</li>
           </ul>
       </div>
     </div>